 However, even if it covers just the real body of the first candle, it is still relevant.

-The bullish engulfing candlesticks pattern.
+The bullish engulfing candlesticks pattern in forex.

 So as the bearish candle closes, the bullish candle opens and forms a large candlestick which closes high above the open of the bearish candlestick.

 Bearish Engulfing Candlesticks Pattern

 Bearish engulfing is the opposite of a bullish engulfing pattern.
 These are two candlestick pattern that forms at the end of uptrend.
 It is a bearish reversal pattern.

 A bearish engulfing pattern is a small bullish candlestick followed by a large bearish candlestick which fully engulfing the first one.